mikeathan/nodeherder/README.md

 frontend - add navigation for pages - use vuetify and redesign layout - DONE frontend - Send multiple messages in one mqtt request for same device - DONE

-frontend - some minified view for each device for the main page frontend - update icons match homeassistant frontend - add device list for devices not shown in dashboad - DONE frontend - add device groups to be shown in dashboard instead of current dashboard
+frontend - update icons match homeassistant - DONE frontend - add device list for devices not shown in dashboad - DONE frontend - add device groups to be shown in dashboard instead of current dashboard - DONE

 TODO:

-- create defauls for some device settings so we dont repeat alot of same info
+- create defauls for some device settings so we dont repeat alot of same info - WORK IN PROGRESS
 - frontend -manage the dialogs via event messages - done
-- frontend - add expose selection dialog multiple selection
+- frontend - add expose selection dialog multiple selection - done
 - remove non measurement exposes from metrics - done

 toggle for live data ? later